Cyber-Tech-Ninja/Cisco-Router-Configuration/README.md

 # Router-and-Switch-Configuration
  CLI Configuration Modes
-The basic CLI modes that we will be referring below are as following:
+The basic CLI modes that we will be referring to below are as follows:
-Router> <– User EXEC Mode (Default mode when you log in to the router CLI) Router#	<– Privileged EXEC mode (Enter enable to get into this mode) Router(config)#	<– Global Configuration Mode (enter configure terminal to switch to this mode) Router(config-if)# <– Interface Configuration Mode Router(config-line)# <– Line Configuration Mode
+Router> <– User EXEC Mode (Default mode when you log in to the router CLI) Router#	<– Privileged EXEC mode (Enter <enable> to get into this mode) Router(config)#	<– Global Configuration Mode (enter <configure terminal> to switch to this mode) Router(config-if)# <– Interface Configuration Mode Router(config-line)# <– Line Configuration Mode